CombineSlayer24/lambda-pain-voicetype-module/README.md

 # Lambda Pain Voicetype Module
 A module that adds a new voicetype (pain).
-Plays whenever a lambdaplayer gets damaged
+Plays whenever a lambdaplayer gets damaged.

+Has 309 default pain voices.

 ### Voice Types
 This module adds one new Voice Types: